mahmoudaboghadeer93/Devops-tools/lambda-functions/scale-up-down-eks-NodeGroup/README.md

 ## Steps

 1. **Create Lambda Functions**:
+   - Create IAM Policy (lambda-autoscaling-policy) with Full access to "EC2 Auto Scaling".
+   - Create AWS IAM Role (lambda-autoscaling-role) attach above IAM Policy to it.
-   - Create two Lambda functions, one for scaling up and one for scaling down.
+   - Create two Lambda functions, one for scaling up and one for scaling down and attache above IAM Role to both of them.
    - You can use the provided example Lambda function code in Python as a starting point.

 2. **Create Incoming Webhook in Slack**: